 - Specifying a width and height, selecting a map type and zoom level, and defining a map center when the map is first rendered

 - Specifying how map markers should be activated and rendered in frontend and optionally selecting a custom marker image

 - If relevant, enable and configure clustering (markers close to each other are rendered as a cluster)

-- Toggle and configure a location list for the map – a list of all your locations, which can then be clicked to go directly to the location on the map
+- Toggling and configuring a location list for the map – a list of all your locations which centers the location on the map when clicked

 Finally, you can select or create a template to render the map in frontend.

 If you use more than one map on your solution and want to use different credentials for each map, you can use the Google Maps API settings (Figure 4.1) on your app to override the default Google API credentials described in the next section.

 With the other API settings you can:

 - Disable the Google Maps library in templates

 Read more about Google Maps API and how to achieve a key here.

 With the advanced configuration options for the Maps app (Settings > Control Panel > Maps), you can set the default Google API key and client ID and find settings regarding batch updates.

 You can read more about the advanced settings in this article.